parapluu/lock_benchmarking/README.md

 ### Run benchmarks script ###

-`bin/benchmark_lock.py` can be used to run the benchmark with different parameters.
+The script `bin/benchmark_lock.py` can be used to run the benchmark with different parameters.
 See the content of the file `bin/run_benchmarks_on_intel_i7.py` for an explanation of the parameters.
 To run the pairing heap benchmarks on an 8-thread Intel i7 CPU, you can run the command:

 `bin/run_benchmarks_on_intel_i7.py`